milanm/DotNet-Developer-Roadmap/README.md

 # .NET Developer Roadmap 2025.

-This is a step-by-step guide to becoming a .NET Engineer, with links to relevant (mostly free) learning resources.
+This is a step-by-step guide to becoming a .NET Engineer, with 260+ distinct tools, libraries, blogs, books, videos, frameworks, or concepts.

 ## [Grab my .NET Ultimate Bundle for 2025 — 500+ pages](https://www.patreon.com/techworld_with_milan/shop/ultimate-net-bundle-for-2025-1519389)